Our clients do amazing things.

 Mia has M.S.

 I have been participating in personal training sessions at Vibes Fitness with the amazing Margie.
-Since training with Margie, I have not only lost weight, gained confidence, my fatigue is no longer ruling my life.
+Since training with Margie, I have not only lost weight but also gained confidence, my fatigue is no longer ruling my life.
 My friends and family tell me I am like a new person.
 I now have the strength and energy to get the most out of life.

 Bernie lost his leg in a motorbike accident.
 He also sets up disability access in buildings.

 Margie – Thank you for providing Celebrating Abilities, with a focus on fitness and well-being for people with disabilities.
-Whether it’s a permanent or short term injury, impairment or illness these sessions do provide life to change confidence within the participant due to the creation of a positive self-esteem brought about by the gained or maintained core physical strength, flexibility, cardio, and weight control.
+Whether it’s a permanent or short-term injury, impairment or illness these sessions do provide life to change confidence within the participant due to the creation of positive self-esteem brought about by the gained or maintained core physical strength, flexibility, cardio, and weight control.

 Read the full story HERE …